centreon/centreon-broker/doc/dev/bbdo.rst

                                  from an incomplete data packet sent
-                                 in the stream by dropping bytes one by one. size      unsigned short integer Size of the packet, including header. id        unsigned integer       ID of the event. data                             Payload data.
+                                 in the stream by dropping bytes one by one. size      unsigned short integer Size of the packet, excluding header. id        unsigned integer       ID of the event. data                             Payload data.
 ========= ====================== =====================================